okadash/shelib/README.md

 ## shelib builtin functions
 * shelib core library (lib/core) includes shelib builtin functions to be loaded from *cook*
 * Now we support 12 shelib builtins: *callstack*, *shiftstack*, *throw*, *silent*, *askyn*, *sanitize*, *setvar*, *require*, *setexec*, *showhelp*, *tabfix* and *chk*

+## reserved variables
+* shelib uses 13 variables and 3 interators internally: SHELIB_HELP_HEADER, SHELIB_MISC, shelib_setdir_loaded, shelib_askyn_resp, shelib_i, shelib_k and shelib_j.
+These variables are not recommended to be declared in your scripts.
+* *tabfix()* uses 4 description for replacement: SHELIB_CHARDEL, SHELIB_TABADD, SHELIB_TABDEL and BREAK_OPT.
+These descriptions are not recoomended to be used in your scripts.

 # TODO
 * make usage documentation